asdeev/file-downloader/README.md

 ## Jest

-Cypress is used for testing.
+Jest is used for testing.
 Any setup configuration needed can be added to `jest-setup.ts`.
 Component folders should contain their own tests.